comp423-25s/comp423-25s.github.io/docs/resources/git/ch0-introduction.md

 ## What to Expect Next

 Now that you know *why* `git` is such a valuable tool, it’s time to learn *how* to use it.
-In the next chapter, we’ll cover how to set up `git`, configure it to match your workflow, and start using its basic commands.
+In the next chapter we’ll start using its basic commands.

-By the end of this tutorial, you’ll not only be confident using `git` but also understand how it empowers teams to build better software together.